 The March of Dimes Missouri Chapter leads policy and legislative efforts that support our mission of improving the health of women, infants and children by reducing birth defects, premature birth and infant mortality.
 The key to that success is the commitment and involvement of our grassroots volunteers in demonstrating to policy makers and legislators how the work that we do saves lives in Missouri.

-We are currently advocating in Jefferson City for the creation of a statewide system of regionalized perinatal care.
-This would ensure that every mom and baby in Missouri has access to the right level of care during pregnancy and after delivery.
+The current legislative session may be over but we'll continue to advocate in Jefferson City for the creation of a statewide system of regionalized perinatal care.
+This system will ensure that every mom and baby in Missouri has access to the right level of care during pregnancy and after delivery.
+It's the right care at the right time at the right place.
 Learn more about it by clicking here.

 Questions?
 Contact Trina Ragain, State Director of Program Services, Advocacy, and Government Affairs at 314-513-9963.